Dev-py-r/Dev-py-r/README.md

 -
 - Please check my website:   https://www.devanalytical.com/

-- 👀 I’m a certified data scientist from ExcelR Solutions
+- 👀 I am an experienced graduate customer service professional who is trying to make a career switch.
+I am an aspiring enthusiastic Data Scientist.
+I successfully completed a certification in Data Science.
+I am looking for a launchpad to start my career as a Data Scientist.

-- 🌱 My skills include Language: python
+- 🌱 My skills include Language: python pandas, numpy.
-•	Libraries for getting data, cleaning data, EDA: pandas, numpy.
 •	Also, sklearn library
 •	Scraping data using library: scrapy
-•	Also familiar with visualization tools and library like matplotlib, seaborn and power BI.
+•	Also familiar with visualization tools and library like matplotlib, seaborn and Tableau.
-•	For bigdata know basic pyspark, Azure SQL
+•	Basic pyspark, Azure SQL never used it though
 •	Code editing software like pycharm, spider, Data Bricks.
 •	Creating and deployment app using bootstrap, flask, Heroku or Azure

-Other Certification

-IBM cognitiveclass
-Data Visualization with Python
-Machine Learning with Python
-Data Analysis with Python
-Python 101 for Data Science
-SQL Fundamentals course from Solo Learn
-MS Excel Certification from LearnVern